Okavango Delta: Climate

 The Delta's profuse greenery is not the result of a wet climate; rather, it is an oasis in an arid country.
 The average annual rainfall is 450 mm (approximately one-third that of its Angolan catchment area) and most of it falls between December and March in the form of heavy afternoon thunderstorms.

 December to February are hot wet months with daytime temperatures as high as 40 C, warm nights, and humidity levels fluctuating between 50 and 80%.
 From March to May, the temperature reduces, with a maximum of 30 C during the day and mild to cool nights.
 The rains quickly dry up leading into the dry, cool winter months of June to August.
 Daytime temperatures at this time of year are mild to warm, but the temperature falls considerably after sunset.
 Nights can be cold in the delta, with temperatures barely above freezing.
+Frost is sometimes seen over the winter.